Avanti Helium (CVE:AVN) Stock Price Down 13% – Here’s What Happened

 Avanti Helium Corp.
-(CVE:AVN – Get Free Report) traded down 13% during mid-day trading on Saturday .
-The stock traded as low as C$0.10 and last traded at C$0.10.
-189,134 shares were traded during mid-day trading, a decline of 5% from the average session volume of 198,740 shares.
+(CVE:AVN – Get Free Report)’s stock price dropped 13% on Saturday .
+The company traded as low as C$0.10 and last traded at C$0.10.
+Approximately 189,134 shares were traded during trading, a decline of 5% from the average daily volume of 198,740 shares.
 The stock had previously closed at C$0.12.

 Avanti Helium Company Profile